ray-project/ray/doc/source/tune/_tutorials/_faq.rst

    is useful if your trainable starts another process that requires resources.
    This is for instance the case in some distributed computing settings, including when using RaySGD.

+One important thing to keep in mind is that each Ray worker (and thus each Ray Tune Trial) will only be scheduled on **one machine**.
+That means if you for instance request 2 GPUs for your trial, but your cluster consists of 4 machines with 1 GPU each, the trial will never be scheduled.

+In other words, you will have to make sure that your Ray cluster has machines that can actually fulfill your resource requests.

 Further Questions or Issues?